floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 ```

 notes:
 Modern apps are complex, often involving complex Dependency hierarchies.
-To account for this Effect provides `Layer` a type describing a blueprint for construction of a set of requirements.
+To account for this Effect provides `Layer` a type describing a blueprint for the construction of a set of requirements.
 It takes some requirements in, may produce some error, and yields some requirements out.

 ---